 The Department of Housing and Urban Development (HUD) identifies low-vacancy areas for purposes of funding the Tenant-Protection Vouchers (TPVs) set-aside for certain at-risk households in low-vacancy areas.
 The Department has set low-vacancy areas at the county level as described in the “Definitions and Methodology” section below.

 HUD will publish updated low-vacancy areas annually.
 Low-vacancy lists will be effective for one year, from July 1-June 30.
 The county where the project is located must be listed in the low-vacancy list in effect as of the date of application submission to be eligible for TPV set-aside funding.
-Note that if an application was submitted between July 1, 2018 and February 15, 2019, the project will be considered low-vacancy as long as the project is in either the FY 2017 or the FY 2018 low-vacancy list.
 Applicants may find more information about the TPV set-aside process and requirements at Notice PIH 2019-01/H 2019-02.
-As indicated by HUD in Notice PIH 2019-08, Notice PIH 2019-01/H2019-02 continues to apply to FY2019 set-aside TPVs.
+As indicated by HUD in Notice PIH 2022-14, Notice PIH 2019-01/H2019-02 continues to apply.

 Definitions and Methodology